-In October 2004, petroleum related soil contamination in excess of applicable Massachusetts Department of Environmental Protection (Mass DEP) cleanup standards was detected in soil samples collected from the grave of a USTs removed at 92 Oxbow Road.
-A Limited Removal Action (LRA), performed in accordance with Mass DEP requirements, was undertaken at this location.
-The LRA consisted of the excavation of petroleum contaminated soil in the bottom and sidewalls of the former UST grave, soil screening, soil sampling, and soil disposal.
-Approximately 10 cubic yards of soil was removed and transported to a local asphalt batching plant for recycling.
-With the appropriate implementation of the LRA in accordance with Mass DEP requirements, this incident was considered closed from a regulatory perspective.
+In October 2004, petroleum related soil contamination in excess of applicable Mass DEP cleanup standards was detected in soil samples collected from the graves of USTs removed at 9 and 12 East Militia Heights Road.
+A Limited Removal Action (LRA), performed in accordance with Mass DEP requirements, was undertaken at each of these two locations.
+At each location, the LRA consisted of the excavation of petroleum contaminated soil in the bottom and sidewalls of the former UST grave, soil screening, soil sampling, and soil disposal.
+Approximately 10 cubic yards of soil was removed at each location and transported to a local asphalt batching plant for recycling.
+With the appropriate implementation of the LRA in accordance with Mass DEP requirements, these release incidents were considered closed from a regulatory perspective.